i1s-rishabh/google-meet-clone/README.md

 1. Register or log in to your account.
 2. Create a new meeting or join an existing one using a meeting link or code.
-3. Enjoy video conferencing, screen sharing, and real-time communication with your participants.
+3. Enjoy video conferencing and real-time communication with your participants.
-4. Explore other features like chat, meeting recording, and more.
+4. Explore other feature like live chat.

 ## Contributing